CHUCKWWC/TWANGLE/replit.md

 ## Overview

-Twangle is a couples' relationship wellness application providing psychological assessments, AI-powered coaching, and relationship-building tools.
-It helps couples understand attachment styles, identify relationship patterns, and offers personalized guidance based on established therapeutic frameworks.
-The platform features an AI relationship coach, an Attachment Style Assessment, a library of research-based exercises, a DIY couples retreat builder, and an AI-powered date night planner.
-Its primary goal is to foster healthier relationships through personalized, data-driven insights and interactive tools.
+Twangle is a couples' relationship wellness platform designed to provide psychological assessments, AI-powered coaching, and relationship-building tools.
+It aims to help couples understand attachment styles, identify relationship patterns, and offer personalized guidance based on established therapeutic frameworks.
+Key features include an AI relationship coach, an Attachment Style Assessment, a library of research-based exercises, a DIY couples retreat builder, and an AI-powered date night planner.
+The platform's core purpose is to foster healthier relationships through personalized, data-driven insights and interactive tools, maximizing user sign-ups and trial-to-paid conversions.

 ## User Preferences